badBounty/standaloneClient/README.md

 Example after exfiltrating test.txt:
 `py decrypter.py -n "ID4A0E" -i "test"`

-Follow the prompts for decrypter setup, this will set AWS keys as well as region and bucket name.
+The decrypter is going to be setup at the first `setup.py` run.
-Decrypter setup is based on `decrypterConfig.json` (Which will be created after the first time decrypter is ran).
+Decrypter setup is based on `decrypterConfig.json` so the keys used for connection, as well as exfiltration buckets can be changed.
 If AWS account / bucket needs to be changed, please modify the above mentioned json file.

 ## Setup